Find Grad Schools

 80 Yearly Graduations

 Princeton Theological Seminary comes in at #13 on our list of the most popular colleges offering master's degrees in divinity studies.
 Each year, around 300 students seeking various degrees attend the university.
 During the most recent year for which we have data, 80 people received their master's degree in divinity studies from Princeton Seminary.
-Around 39% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+Of these students, 54% were women and 29% were members of underrepresented racial-ethnic groups.

 #14